 According to the National Highway Traffic Safety Administration (NHTSA), in 2017, 47% of all fatal car accident victims were not wearing a seat belt.
 They estimate that seat belts nearly saved 15,000 lives that year.

 Fatal car accidents can be caused by driver impairment, recklessness, distraction, speeding, and other violations of traffic law.
-If your loved one lost their life in a car accident caused by another party’s negligence, the Law Offices of Wolf & Pravato may be able to help you pursue compensation in a wrongful death lawsuit.
-Call us today at (954) 633-8270 to learn more in a free case review with a member of our team.
+If your loved one lost their lives in a car accident caused by another party’s negligence, the Law Offices of Wolf & Pravato may be able to help you pursue compensation in a wrongful death lawsuit.
+Call us today at (954) 633-8270 to learn more in a free case review with a wrongful death lawyer in Florida or a member of our team.

 Call the Law Offices of Wolf & Pravato Today